ViralTexts/gtr-clusters/clusters/18720620-sn85033429-PhilosophicalDarkey.md

 Sa-I regard dem as among de vanities.&#x27; ,
 It is safe to bay that the dusky corpse
 of that African will never darken the
-field of carnage.&quot; - M
+field of carnage.&quot; - Mr
 </td></tr></table>

 ---